This post was originally published in 2021

 “I have always loved to cook and bake and was born at heart a foodie.
 I owned a successful small clothing business for many years with my husband, and we both decided it was time to do what we really loved, making desserts that made children and adults really really happy.
 We planned and labored for three years to open an ice cream store in our hood, Culver City.
 We converted a classic Culver City home into an ice cream shop.
 We wanted to be different by providing ice cream and Divine Pops made on the premises.
 We also offer great Vegan ice cream.
 I want to build a local community, one scoop at a time.” – Margaret Schniderman (owner)

 Margaret’s nickname is ginger.
 “When I started making ice cream, it was like therapy, very relaxing.
 Now I can practice my craft.
-The milk is a blank canvas.”
+The milk is a blank canvas,” she said.

-The fruit used at Ginger’s is locally sourced from the Mar Vista and Santa Monica farmers markets.
-The vegan flavors are made with coconut milk!
+The fruit used at Ginger’s is locally sourced from the Mar Vista and Santa Monica farmers markets, and the vegan flavors are made with coconut milk.

 On my first time, I opted for the chocolate raspberry flavor.
 The raspberry was very subtle and the bits of dark chocolate added an interesting texture component.
 The creamy, smooth and soft consistency made for a delectable mouth-feel experience.